ETomberg391/Ecne-AI-Podcaster/README.md

 # Update 5/27/2025:

 *   Part 1 of breaking down script builder and adding its own WebGUI complete, and additional fixes in place including an easier Installer for Linux.
-*   Additional improvements on the way to also break down the TTS script, and add its own WebGUI based off its current Pygame GUI design, and then add in an all-in-one WebGUI design to be easier to use.
+*   Additional improvements on the way to also break down the TTS script, and add its own WebGUI based off its current Pygame GUI design, and then add in an all-in-one WebGUI design to be easier to use both parts to create the script, and create the podcast video.
 *   Eventually once finished, I'll take a look into the Dia TTS service as an alternative option to Orpheus.

 # Ecne AI Podcaster